 A 1594 play featured the line "Now will I be as stately to them as if I were maister Pigwiggen our constable."
 So the name was around before "Nymphidia," although it really picked up afterwards, referring to anything tiny and contemptible.
 (Mysteriously, pigwiggan or peggy wiggan is also supposed to be a word for a somersault.)

-As time went on, the variant "pigwidgeon" became popular.
-George Powell's play "A Very Good Wife" (1693) uses the word "Pigwidgeon" to refer to someone's lady-love.
-More often, the word referred to a small, petty creature.
+As time went on, the variant "pigwidgeon" became popular, referring to a small, petty creature, or a term of affection.
 As a fantasy race of little gnomes, pigwidgeons featured in some 19th- and early 20th-century literature.
 For instance, they were gruesome goblins in the 1912 children's book Trystie's Quest, or, Kit, King of the Pigwidgeons.

 According to the Oxford English Dictionary, it's unclear how the split happened and whether the word initially sounded like widgin or wiggin.
 However, the OED leans towards wiggin.